Shimoga: Climate

 The climate is tropical wet and dry (Köppen climate classification) summer average temperature 20–35 °C. This means that the winter and the early part of summer are typically dry periods.
 The majority of the rainfall occurs between June and early October.
 Shimoga is a part of a region known as Malnad (land of hills) in Karnataka.
-Yearly, the rainfall aggregates up to 3295mm of precipitation.
+The average annual rainfall of the city is 731.1mm.
 January and February are the driest months, July the wettest, and April is the warmest month with an average high temperature of 35.5 degrees Celsius (95.9 degrees F).
 Coldest months of Shimoga are July, August, November and December with average high temperature of 27 degrees Celsius (80.6 degrees F).
 In summer (April–May), temperature crosses 36 °C at Shimoga.